-Forwarding state: Packets are forwarded and received normally.
+Forwarding state: packets are forwarded and received normally.
 Learning is enabled.

-Port setting: "transmit enable = 1, receive enable = 1, learning disable = 0"
+Port setting: "transmit enable = 1, receive enable = 1, learning disable = 0."

-Software action: The processor should program the static MAC table with the entries that it needs to receive (for example, BPDU packets).
-The "overriding" bit should be set so that the switch forwards those specific packets to the processor.
-The processor may send packets to the port(s) in this state, see Section 3.7, "Tail Tagging Mode" for details.
+Software action: The processor should program the static MAC table with the entries that it needs to receive (e.g., BPDU packets).
+The "overriding" bit should be set so that the switch will forward those specific packets to the processor.
+The processor may send packets to the port(s) in this state, see "Tail Tagging Mode" section for details.
 Address learning is enabled on the port in this state.

-RSTP uses only one type of BPDU called RSTP BPDUs, which are similar to STP Configuration BPDUs with the exception of a type field set to "version 2" for RSTP and "version 0" for STP, and a flag field carrying additional information.
+RSTP uses only one type of BPDU called RSTP BPDUs.
+They are similar to STP Configuration BPDUs with the exception of a type field set to "version 2" for RSTP and "version 0" for STP, and a flag field carrying additional information.